 Ethereum Classic (ETC) is the continuation of the original Ethereum blockchain, a platform designed for smart contracts and decentralized applications, emphasizing immutability and decentralized governance.

 Ethereum Classic (ETC) is a decentralized blockchain platform that emerged from a split in the Ethereum network.
 It offers a cryptocurrency (ETC) that facilitates secure, peer-to-peer transactions and smart contracts.
-The primary goal of Ethereum Classic is to ensure the immutability and decentralization of blockchain technology, positioning itself as a reliable and secure platform for decentralized applications (dApps) and financial transactions.
+The primary goal of Ethereum Classic is to ensure the immutability and decentralization of blockchain technology, positioning itself as a platform with an immutable transaction record, suitable for decentralized applications (dApps) and financial transactions.
 It aims to solve issues related to centralized control and provide a robust infrastructure for the growing Internet of Things (IoT) ecosystem.

 Part 1: Ethereum Classic Whitepaper Review